-Already stuffed pork chops save you time without sacrificing flavor, allowing you to serve up a cozy, homey, flavorful dinner without having to do much work in the kitchen.
+Already stuffed pork chops save you time without sacrificing flavor, allowing you to serve up a cozy, homey, flavorful dinner without having to do much prep work in the kitchen.
 The chops are typically made with pork chops that are 1 1/4- to 2-inches thick.
 Look for chops that are already secured with twine or toothpicks that prevent the stuffing from falling out.
-All you have to do is pick them out, bring them home and preheat your oven or grill to cook up delicious stuffed pork chops.
+All you have to do is pick them up, bring them home and preheat your oven or grill to cook up delicious stuffed pork chops.

-Baked Stuffed Pork Chops
+Baked or Roasted Stuffed Pork Chops

 Grilled Stuffed Pork Chops